LightFiLimited/lf-documentation/docs/sensors/BACnet.md

 2. The Object Name field will depend on the device’s MAC Address.
 This value should start with "LightFi_AMP-".

 3. The PICS document for this sensor can be found here: [LightFi X1](https://nextcloud.lightfi.io/index.php/s/QbCCx4ESNckXZxi)

+4. The Motion Sensor Present Value will change on PIR sensor trigger - value will be set to `1` - and it will change back to `0` if no motion is detected after 5 to 15 seconds.

 ## Enabling Sensors in BACnet Network